chinofyoung/runner/README.md

-# 🏃‍♂️ Fitflex - AI-Powered Running Assistant
+# 🏃‍♂️ ChinoBot - AI-Powered Running Assistant

 A beautiful, modern web application that serves as your personal AI running coach, helping you achieve your running goals with personalized training plans, real-time guidance, and comprehensive progress tracking.